Home / Get answers / Stay secure / Security

 Phishing prevention

-5 ways to prevent Phishing
+5 ways to prevent phishing

 • Never open an attachment from an unfamiliar source.
 This could infect your computer with a virus or spyware.